aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/microsoft-asp-net-mvc/aspose-export-to-word-for-asp-net-mvc/_index.md

 title: Aspose Export to Word for ASP.NET MVC – Aspose.Words for .NET
 articleTitle: Aspose Export to Word for ASP.NET MVC
 linktitle: Aspose Export to Word for ASP.NET MVC
-description: "Using Aspose Export to Word for ASP.NET MVC addon."
+description: "Using Aspose Export to Word for ASP.NET MVC addon in C#."
 type: docs
 weight: 30
 url: /net/aspose-export-to-word-for-asp-net-mvc/